 After the Korean War broke out in June 1950, Burke became deputy chief of staff to Commander, Naval Forces, Far East, that September, bringing to the task a “sound knowledge of naval administration and professional skill” that aided in the reorganization of the staff to meet ever-increasing responsibilities in the Korean War.
 He received a third Legion of Merit for his service in that capacity.

-On 1 August 1961, Burke retired from the Navy.
-Since then, he has resided in Washington, D.C., devoting part of his time to advisory committees and boards of directors of such worthwhile activities as veterans organizations, patriotic groups and educational institutions, as well as to the Navy he had served so well.
+On 1 August 1961, Burke retired from the Navy and resided in Washington, D.C., devoting part of his time to advisory committees and boards of directors of such worthwhile activities as veterans organizations, patriotic groups, and educational institutions, as well as to the Navy he had served so well.
+Admiral Burke died on 1 January 1996, and was buried three days later at the Naval Academy Cemetery, Md.
+For additional information see: http://www.history.navy.mil/bios/burke_arleigh.htm.
+The first ship named Arleigh Burke.

-Arleigh Burke (DDG-51) was laid down on 6 December 1988 at Bath, Maine, by the Bath Iron Works; launched on 16 September 1989; sponsored by Mrs. Arleigh Burke; and was scheduled for delivery to the Navy early in 1991
+Arleigh Burke (DDG-51) was laid down on 6 December 1988 at Bath, Maine, by Bath Iron Works; launched on 16 September 1989; sponsored by Mrs. Roberta Burke, wife of Adm.
+Arleigh A. Burke; and commissioned on 4 July 1991 at Norfolk, Va., Cmdr.
+John G. Morgan Jr., in command.